Global oil production has continued to rise over the years. Here’s a look at the top 10 oil-producing countries of 2017.

 China’s annual oil output decreased in 2017, going down to 4,779,000 bpd from 4,863,000 bpd in 2016.
 China is the world’s second-largest consumer of oil and moved from being the second-largest net importer of oil to the largest in 2014.

 Of the top 10 oil-producing countries, China is the world’s most populous country and has a rapidly growing economy — those factors have driven its high overall energy demand.
-China receives much of its oil from Iran, but US sanctions may have a dramatic effect on supply from the Middle Eastern country.
+China receives much of its oil from Iran, but US sanctions could have a dramatic effect on supply from the Middle Eastern country if Iran follows the rules.
 China may be forced to find some of its supply elsewhere, or amp up its own production to fill the gap.

-As mentioned, Iran has been hit with US sanctions — though they have yet to be implemented officially they have already begun to turn the tide against the country.
-Global shipping operators such as Maersk Line and Mediterranean Shipping have reportedly made claims that they will be “winding down general cargo shipments, while tanker owners said they plan to move their vessels to other oil-producing countries in the Middle East or West Africa,” according to the Wall Street Journal.
+As discussed, Iran has been hit with US sanctions — although they were only implemented officially on November 5, speculation surrounding them had already begun to turn the tide against the country for months.
+Global shipping operators such as Maersk Line and Mediterranean Shipping have reportedly made claims that they will be “winding down general cargo shipments, while tanker owners said they plan to move their vessels to other oil-producing countries in the Middle East or West Africa.”

 In 2017, despite increasing its output, Iraq got bumped from sixth place by Iran on the top 10 oil-producing countries list.
-The Middle Eastern country increased its oil production from 4,448,000 in 2016 to 4,462,000 in 2017.
+The Middle Eastern country marginally increased its oil production from 4,448,000 bpd in 2016 to 4,455,000 bpd in 2017.
 It holds the world’s fifth-largest proven oil reserves at 144 billion barrels; that represents nearly 18 percent of the reserves in the Middle East and almost 9 percent of global reserves.

 8. United Arab Emirates